 Professor of Romance Studies, Kappa Alpha Professor in Literature

-Professor of Latin American Literature
+Distinguished Professor of Arts & Sciences in Latin American Literature

 Professor of Spanish and Medieval Studies